-"LISTENING WITH PSYCHOTIC EARS ™: Clinical Skills for Accurrate UNDERSTANDING and Effective COMMUNICATION for HEALING the Distress of Psychosis"
+"LISTENING WITH PSYCHOTIC EARS ™: Healing the Distress of Psychosis"

 Even among mental health clinicians, the communications of people who are experiencing psychosis historically have been considered mysterious, bizarre, and invalid.
 These judgmental, inaccurate interpretations and accusatory attitudes can cause iatrogenic trauma, a significant obstacle to recovery.
 This presentation focuses on practice-based and evidence-informed interventions to effectively understand and communicate with people who are experiencing psychotic symptoms.
 Myths about understanding people who experience psychosis and common interventions are debunked.
 The experience of psychosis is thoughtfully described in detail, as is the unique intervention method of fostering the therapeutic relationship, as opposed to relying solely on neuroleptic medication.
 The psychotic thought process is described from neurological, linguistic, and existential–psychological perspectives.
 Effective clinical skills to accurately listen, understand, and communicate with a person who is actively experiencing positive and negative symptoms of psychosis (also known as Listening with Psychotic Ears™ ) are offered.
 Like-minded theorists and authors throughout history are highlighted.